apollo-lang/apollo/doc/report.md

 Thank you first and foremost to Professor Aho.
 You have been a wonderful instructor in so many regards --- thorough in explanation, humorous and distinct in character, and above all kind and compassionate towards your students.

+Thank you to Livi, our TA.
+We hope you enjoy our language and forgive us the long final report.

 Another thank you goes to our mothers.
 It's Mother's Day today after all.

 Finally, we owe a big thank you to Roti Roll.
 Without your timely deliveries, spicy aloo fries, and goat rolls, we would all still be counting shrimp.